How to Calculate the Cost of Your Cash Advance

 And OH BOY are there quite a few ways to use a credit card poorly, as many Americans know all too well.
 While we all know that racking up a balance you can't pay off and maxing out your cards is bad for your financial health, one of the most expensive things you can do with a credit card—taking out a cash advance—isn't usually the first thing that comes to mind when you think of irresponsible credit card habits.

 But the reality is, credit card cash advances can cost you some serious coin.

 What is a cash advance?

 First, there are cash advance loans, which are essentially payday loans by another name.
-These short-term, high-interest, no credit check loans are offered by many predatory lenders looking to make a buck off your back.
+These short-term, high-interest, and typically, no credit check loans are offered by many predatory lenders looking to make a buck off your back.

 In order to get one, you'll typically write a check to the lender—dated on your next payday—for the amount of your loan plus interest, and in exchange, the lender will give you the cash you need.

 On your next payday, the lender will cash your check, and if you don't have enough money in the bank to let that check go through, you'll be stuck in a rollover cycle of debt, paying insanely high interest rates on what's typically a relatively small amount of money.

 Second, there are employer cash advances.
 Not all employers offer them, but if yours does, you may be able to request to receive a portion of your paycheck early.
 These kinds of cash advances typically don't carry any interest, as you're only getting money that's yours a few weeks before you normally would.

 In contrast, credit card cash advances are a whole different beast, and a pricey one at that.
 While typically not quite as expensive as taking out a cash advance loan, credit card cash advances often come with hidden fees and interest.